-Mobility is responsible for more than 80% of this university’s CO2 emissions.
+Mobility is responsible for a large part of this university’s CO2 emissions.
 This is why Erasmus University Rotterdam works hard to make the mobility of her employees and students more sustainable.
 EUR encourages employees and students, by means of a sustainable mobility policy, to make conscious, informed and preferably sustainable transportation choices, such as public transport and bicycle.

 Sustainable travel policy

 Mobility accounts for a large part of the total CO2 footprint.
 Of all types of transport, business travel by plane, next to commuting, has the largest percentage of CO2 emissions in the EUR's footprint.
 The university takes a critical look at its own activities, behavior and applies CO2 compensation where possible.